rhayes777/PyAutoFit/docs/overview/multi_level.rst

 **Extensibility:**

-This example highlights how graphical models can make certain model-fitting problem fully extensible.
+This example highlights how multi-level models can make certain model-fitting problem fully extensible.
 For example:

  1) A ``Galaxy`` class can be created using any combination of light and mass profiles.
 Although this was not shown explicitly in this example, this is because it implements their ``image_from_grid`` and ``deflections_from_grid`` methods as the sum of individual profiles.

  2) The overall strong lens model can contain any number of ``Galaxy``'s, as these methods and their redshifts are used to implement the lensing calculations in the ``Analysis`` class and ``log_likelihood_function``.

-Thus, for problems of this nature, we can design and write code in a way that fully utilizes **PyAutoFit**'s graphical modeling features to compose and fits models of arbitrary complexity and dimensionality.
+Thus, for problems of this nature, we can design and write code in a way that fully utilizes **PyAutoFit**'s multi-level modeling features to compose and fits models of arbitrary complexity and dimensionality.

 To illustrate this further, consider the following dataset which is called a **strong lens galaxy cluster**: